GTAmodding/gta3script-specs/SPECIFICATION.md

 floating := ['-'] (floating_form1 | floating_form2) ;
 ```

-A floating-point literal is a nonempty sequence of digits which must contain at least one occurence of the characters `.`, `f` or `F`.
+A floating-point literal is a nonempty sequence of digits which must contain at least one occurrence of the characters `.`, `f` or `F`.

 Once the `f` or `F` characters are found, all characters including and following it should be ignored.
 The same should happen when the character `.` is found a second time.

-The literal may be preceeded by a minus sign, which should negate the floating-point number.
+The literal may be preceded by a minus sign, which should negate the floating-point number.

 The following are examples of valid and invalid literals: